-GJEL is a California Truck Accident Law Firm With A Record of Success
+GJEL is a Northern California Truck Accident Law Firm With A Record of Success

 At GJEL Accident Attorneys, we’re here to help.
 If you or a loved one have been injured in an accident involving a commercial truck there is a lot you need to know.
 Our attorneys have helped hundreds of clients over the past 40 years get the settlement they deserve due to someone elses negligence.